dotnet/SqlClient/BUILDGUIDE.md

 **"Switch.Microsoft.Data.SqlClient.TruncateScaledDecimal"**

-## Enabling configurable retry logic

-To use this feature, you must enable the following AppContext switch at application startup:

-**"Switch.Microsoft.Data.SqlClient.EnableRetryLogic"**

 ## Enabling row version null behavior

 `SqlDataReader` returns a `DBNull` value instead of an empty `byte[]`.
 To enable the legacy behavior, you must enable the following AppContext switch on application startup: